 The vast majority of retailers will dramatically increase their send volume during the holidays in a bid to keep their products and services in front of impressionable consumers.

-Before you copy the same email campaign and schedule it for every day next week, please remember that quality is much more important that quantity.
+Before you copy the same email campaign and schedule it for every day next week, please remember that quality is much more important than quantity.
 If you do not have the resources or time to craft unique email campaigns, then you are better off sending just the one.

-We can agree that increased frequency is important, but we must also consider that each touch point we have with prospects or customers must provide them with some value.
+We can agree that increased frequency is important, but we must also consider that each touchpoint we have with prospects or customers must provide them with some value.
 If we don’t provide value, we risk being sent to SPAM or losing the subscriber (and their disposable income.)

 4. Measure and tweak your holiday email campaigns.